phaserjs/phaser/README.md

 If you build a custom version of Phaser (see above) it will split the 3 core libs out into their own files, allowing you to require them as above.

 We appreciate this is just a band-aid and not a proper use of modules, but please understand it was never built to be used this way.
 You're trying to fit a square peg in a round browserify-shaped hole, so compromises have to be made.
-Please don't open GitHub issues about it, as we've no intention of changing Phaser at this stage of its life.
-Proper module based development is being undertaken in Lazer.
+Please don't open GitHub issues about it.
+We've no intention of changing Phaser at this stage of its life.
+Full module based development is being undertaken in Lazer.

 ### Webpack